mtomko/jekyll-now/_posts/2017-07-28-Refactoring-With-Effects.md

 use `Try` or `Either`.
 In that case, the database call means our function isn't referentially transparent.
 To achieve referential transparency, we can use `IO` for the effect type.
-If our function is executing in a highly concurretn context, we could use a `Task`.
+If our function is executing in a highly concurrent context, we could use a `Task`.
 Our test code can simply use `Id`.

+### Refactoring strategy
+When faced with a similar refactoring problem, consider whether you can break the problem into a sequence of independent steps